joashgobin/cs/content/christianity/blog/the_significance_of_christmas.md

 !bible{{Galatians 3:13}}

-He paid the greatest of prices, serving as the propitiation for our sins (*penal substitionary atonement*), and He gives us salvation as a free gift:
+He paid the greatest of prices, serving as the propitiation for our sins (*penal substitutionary atonement*), and He gives us salvation as a free gift:

 !bible{{Ephesians 2:8-9}}